reimagined/resolve/docs/running-in-containers.md

 ## 4. Prepare the Dockerfile

-The example Dockerfile below demonstrates how to build a Docker image for a reSolve application based on official [`node`](https://hub.docker.com/_/node) image.
+The example Dockerfile below demonstrates how to build a Docker image for a reSolve application based on an official [`node`](https://hub.docker.com/_/node) image.
-The image is built in stages to optimize for the image size.
-See the comments in the code for more information on each particular stage.
+The image is built in stages to optimize the image size.
+See the comments in the code for more information on each stage.

 ```txt title="/Dockerfile"
 # Build stage: install all dependencies and build app